 T: Absolutely, this was a lot of fun.
 Thanks so much.

 Help us make more content

-As a federal Not-For-Profit, we depend on our membership to support our education and outreach initiatives.
-If you enjoyed this article, please consider becoming a member.
-100% of membership dues go to sustaining our operations and initiatives.
+As a federal Not-For-Profit, we depend on our membership and donations to support our education and outreach initiatives.
+If you enjoyed this article, please consider making a donation.
+100% of the funds that we recieve go to sustaining our operations and initiatives.